Overview

 Eligibility requirements:

-- No more than two upper division courses overlapping between majors (meaning, no more than two upper division courses can count for both majors)
+- No more than two upper division courses overlapping between majors (meaning, no more than two upper division courses can count for both majors).

-Completed petitions must include a program plan that demonstrates that you will be able to finish all degree requirements for both majors and colleges within nine semesters if you started as freshmen, or five semesters if you started as a junior transfer (counting enrollments in all institutions attended) or by the end of the semester in which you exceed 136 units.
-See our Degree Requirements page for details about L&S requirements.
-See the Unit Ceiling and Semester Limits page for more information.
+- Completed petitions must include a program plan that demonstrates that you will be able to finish all degree requirements for both majors within nine semesters if you started as freshmen, or five semesters if you started as a junior transfer (counting enrollments in all institutions attended) or by the end of the semester in which you exceed 136 units (whichever comes second).

-- Download the Double Major Petition
+- Download the Double Major Petition.

-- Meet with an Undergraduate Major Adviser* in each department to review/create a program plan and to complete the Double Major Petition.
+- Meet with an L&S Undergraduate Major Adviser in each department to review/create a program plan and to complete the Double Major Petition.

 - If you have questions or concerns about your proposed program plan and/or completing all degree requirements within the unit ceiling, meet with an L&S College Adviser to review your petition.